Kingston courthouse shooting

-The Kingston courthouse shooting was a fatal shooting that took place on August 9, 2005, at the Roane County Courthouse in Kingston, Tennessee, United States.
+The Kingston courthouse shooting was a fatal shooting that occurred on August 9, 2005, at the Roane County Courthouse in Kingston, Tennessee, United States.
 It resulted in the death of a Tennessee Department of Correction transport officer, and the wounding of another officer.
-The perpetrator, Jennifer Forsyth Hyatte (born February 11, 1974), began shooting immediately after her husband, George, pleaded guilty to a robbery charge in the courthouse.
+The perpetrator, Jennifer Forsyth Hyatte (born February 11, 1974), began shooting immediately after her husband, George, (born June 30, 1971) pleaded guilty to a robbery charge in the courthouse.

 Jennifer Hyatte is currently serving a life sentence without the possibility of parole.
 George Hyatte pleaded guilty to first-degree murder in the shooting in 2009 and was sentenced to life in prison as part of a plea bargain to avoid the death penalty.

 The shooting

 At approximately 10:00 a.m., after a court hearing, Tennessee Department of Corrections transport officer Wayne "Cotton" Morgan was fatally shot three times by Jennifer Forsyth Hyatte, whose husband, George Hyatte, pleaded guilty to a charge of robbery.
 Officer Morgan and his partner were loading prisoners into a transport van after a court appearance, when Jennifer Forsythe Hyatte drove up and opened fire with a handgun, striking Officer Morgan three times in the abdomen.
 Officer Morgan's partner returned fire as the escaping prisoner climbed inside his wife's vehicle.
-Jennifer Forsythe Hyatte was a former nurse at a prison where George Hyatte had been an inmate.
+Jennifer Forsyth Hyatte was a former nurse at a prison where George Hyatte had been an inmate.
 She had been fired after she was found sneaking food to George.
 The woman and her inmate husband, who had served two years of a 35 year sentence for aggravated robbery and aggravated assault, fled the scene in the vehicle but switched cars a short distance away.
 On August 10, the Chevrolet Venture used was found in the parking lot of an Econo Lodge in Erlanger, Kentucky, but neither Hyatte was found.
 The same night the Hyattes were charged with first-degree murder.